openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Math5.png
  :alt: A learner typed n*x^(n-1) to enter the symbolic expression n times x to
-     the n minus 1 power
+     the n minus 1 power.
- :width: 400

 For more information about how learners enter expressions, see `Math Response Formatting for Students`_.